 The Canadian Tourism Commission (the "CTC") - doing business as Destination Canada - is Canada's national tourism marketing organization.
 A Crown corporation wholly owned by the Government of Canada, we lead the Canadian tourism industry in marketing and developing Canada as a premier fourseason tourism destination.
 We provide market intelligence and industry data for decision making by governments, partners and tourism businesses.
-Reporting to Parliament through the Minister of Economic Development and Official Languages, our legislation requirements are outlined in the Canadian Tourism Commission Act.
+Reporting to Parliament through the Minister of Tourism and Associate Minister of Finance, our legislation requirements are outlined in the Canadian Tourism Commission Act.

-The CTC runs marketing campaigns domestically and in international markets such as the U.K., Germany, France, Mexico, Japan, Australia, China and the U.S., targeting leisure travellers and those travelling for business events.
+The CTC runs marketing campaigns domestically and in international markets such as the U.K., Germany, France, Mexico, Japan, South Korea, Australia, China and the U.S., targeting leisure travellers and those travelling for business events.
 The CTC works collaboratively with industry, communities and government partners to elevate the appeal of Canada's tourism destinations to visitors and to enhance the quality of life of Canadian residents across the nation.